asimonia/ReactBasicsProject/README.md

 change data bubbling up and the updated state data flowing back down to be displayed.

 ## Building the Statistics Component
-Now that we have our state consolidated in a single place, we can use it to build more components.
+Now that we have our stWe will learn how to initialize state and manipulate the state with our buttons.ate consolidated in a single place, we can use it to build more components.
 We will build a component that summarizes the data in the game.

 ## Adding Players to the Scoreboard